-(2) The Company calculated the difference between the closing share price on the date the option tranche vests and the exercise price for the vested stock options to determine the vested option value for 2022.
-Some options vested prior to the Initial Public Offering date of November 16, 2021 and no market price was available on the vesting dates and in such cases nil value was attributed to those specific vested stock options.

-- (3) Represents the dollar amount based on the fair value of the award on the vesting date for the year ended December 31, 2022, calculated based on the C\$ market price on the vesting date. - (4) Rodney Prokop resigned as CFO and Corporate Secretary of the Company on January 10, 2022.
+- (1) The Company calculated the difference between the closing Common Share price on the date the Option tranche vests and the exercise price for the vested Options to determine the vested Option value for 2024. - (2) Represents the dollar amount based on the fair value of the award on the vesting date for the year ended December 31, 2024, calculated based on the C\$ market price on the vesting date. - (3) Rita Adiani resigned as Senior Vice President, Corporate Development & Strategy effective October 15, 2024.

-For further details concerning the incentive plans of the Company, please see "Summary of Equity Incentive Plan" below.
+For further details concerning the Equity Incentive Plan of the Company, please see "Summary of Equity Incentive Plan" below.